 It’s delightful to watch all the colorful birds from the deck too.

 Getting to the 250-acre preserve, nestled 1,300 feet above sea level in the Sierra Madre Mountains, is part of the fun – the drive by taxi (or local bus, which is inexpensive and easy to catch) winds along lush mountainous coastline.

-PV is a hot spot for art and fine dining!
-Check out these artsy and gastronomic things to do in Puerto Vallarta
+PV is a hot spot for art and culture!
+Check out these eye-catching Malecon sculptures in Puerto Vallarta

 19) Floating gardens of Xochimilco